Physics of Magnetic Resonance Imaging 2

 o Echo Planar Imaging

-- to understand, how image quality (resolution, SNR, artifacts) is affected by specific boundary conditions of signal sampling and reconstruction.
+- understand, how image quality (resolution, SNR, artifacts) is affected by specific boundary conditions of signal sampling and reconstruction.

 - describe the most relevant rapid imaging techniques.

-PH2270: Physics of Magnetic Resonance Imaging 1
+PH2270: Physics of Magnetic Resonance Imaging 1 is recommended

 Courses, Learning and Teaching Methods and Literature